Christmas with the Joker: Plot

-Joker then gives the Dynamic Duo a clue to his hideout by broadcasting footage of Summer Gleeson opening a Christmas present: a "Betty Blooper" doll.
-Batman recalls that these dolls are no longer in stores, as the toy company that produced them, Laffco, has been out of business for the last fourteen years.
-Batman deduces that this must be the Joker's hideout.
-They hightail it to the factory.
-Once they enter the factory, Joker, who has anticipated their arrival, plays the song "Dance of the Sugar Plum Fairies" from The Nutcracker Suite over the factory's intercom.
-Batman and Robin are then attacked by several giant robotic nutcracker soldiers, which they manage to dispose of rather easily.
-Suddenly, the song switches to The Russian Dance, and a number of toy planes fly towards them.
+Joker then gives the Dynamic Duo a clue to his hideout by broadcasting footage of Summer Gleeson opening a "Betty Blooper" doll.
+Batman recalls that these dolls are no longer sold, as Laffco, the toy company that produced them, has been out of business for the last fourteen years, and deduces that the Laffco factory must be the Joker's hideout.
+Once they enter the factory, Joker, who has anticipated their arrival, sends out several giant robot nutcracker soldiers, which they dispose of rather easily.
+Suddenly, a number of toy planes fly towards them.
 Batman smashes most of the planes with a baseball bat, and Robin manages to catch the remaining planes in an oil barrel.
 Donner and Blitzen suddenly appear with machine guns and begin firing upon the duo.
 Using his grappling hook, Batman ascends to a higher level and hides behind a pile of gigantic teddy bears.
 At first, Donner and Blitzen are unsure of where the Dark Knight went, but they resume firing once they see his cape move across the bear pile.
-But the cape is actually concealing one of the teddy bears, which falls over the railing and lands of the two thugs, pinning them to the ground.
+But the cape is actually concealing one of the teddy bears, which falls over the railing and lands on the two thugs, pinning them to the ground.

 Batman leaps back down to the ground, telling Robin to keep an eye out for the Joker.
 Suddenly, a large pair of curtains are drawn back, revealing Joker, who has Gordon, Gleeson, and Bullock dangling over a vat of hot molten plastic.
 Joker threatens to cut the rope hoisting the hostages unless Batman opens his "present", a package wrapped in Batman-symbol wrapping paper.
 Batman opens the package to discover a spring-loaded pie, which splatters all over his face, to the Joker's hysterics.
 After wiping the pie off, Batman advances on his nemesis, leading Joker to cut the rope.
 Batman makes a tremendous leap, catching the bundled hostages and pushing them out of the way of the vat.
 Batman grabs the Joker, but fails to hold him as he was apparently wearing two sweaters, and simply wriggles out of one of them.
 Batman chases a howling Joker up a catwalk.
 Just as Joker is making his escape, he slips on a loose roller skate and topples over the catwalk railing.
 Batman grabs him by the leg, narrowly saving him from plunging into the vat.
 Batman sneers, "Merry Christmas, Joker", to which Joker angrily retorts, "Bah Humbug".